awsdocs/amazon-eks-user-guide/doc_source/delete-managed-node-group.md

 This topic describes how you can delete an Amazon EKS managed node group\.

 When you delete a managed node group, Amazon EKS first sets the minimum, maximum, and desired size of your Auto Scaling group to zero\.
 This then causes your node group to scale down\.
 Before each instance is terminated, Amazon EKS sends a signal to drain the pods from that node and then waits a few minutes\.
 If the pods haven't drained after a few minutes, Amazon EKS lets Auto Scaling continue the termination of the instance\.
-After all the instances are terminated, the Auto Scaling group is deleted\.
+After every instance is terminated, the Auto Scaling group is deleted\.

 **Important**
 If you delete a managed node group that uses a node IAM role that isn't used by any other managed node group in the cluster, the role is removed from the [`aws-auth` ConfigMap](add-user-role.md)\.
 If any of the self\-managed node groups in the cluster are using the same node IAM role, the self\-managed nodes move to the `NotReady` status\.
 Additionally, the cluster operation are also disrupted\.
 You can add the mapping back to the ConfigMap to minimize disruption\.